Dr. David Leung, President

 Dr. Eugene Choi graduated from the University of Hong Kong, followed by specialized training in paediatrics and allergy/immunology at McGill University, the National Asthma Center and Columbia University.
 He is emeritus Clinical Associate Professor of Pediatrics at the University of California and also the past president of Northern California Association of Allergists.

 Dr. Matthew Koh has served in MSI since 1994.
 He was MSI’s director of medical services until 2004, when he succeeded Dr. James Taylor.
 He has been serving as President of MSI Professional Services since 2004.
 Trained as a surgeon, he went on to obtain his surgical specialisations through fellowships in Edinburgh, Glasgow, Singapore and Hong Kong.
 He is a member of the Hong Kong Academy of Surgeons, fellow of the Royal College of Surgeons and Physicians of Edinburgh, and honorary Associate Professor of Surgery at Chinese University of Hong Kong.
-He also has a Master in Marketplace Theology from Regent College, and is currently working on a D. Min.
+He also has a Master in Marketplace Theology from Regent College, and a D. Min from the Asbury Theological Seminary.

 Dr. Joseph Chang was trained as a medical doctor specialising in internal medicine and geriatrics, and acquired PhD in Public Health in Taiwan.
 He served in MSI as the Director of Community Health Program and Site Manager from 2001 to 2008 and was the director of Geriatric Medicine and Community Health in Chia-Yi Christian Hospital in Taiwan from 2008 until 2015.
 He has led the recognition program of the Age-Friendly Health Services in Taiwan from 2013 to 2015, and was also the member in the task force of Age-Friendly Health Services of the International Network of Health Promoting Hospitals & Health Services.